hereismeaw/omniTAK-mobile/README.md

 # 3. Select any iPhone simulator from the device dropdown
 # 4. Press ⌘+R (or click the Play button)
-# Done!
+# Done.
 App launches in ~2-5 minutes on first build
 ```

 **That's it!** No code signing, no Apple ID required for simulator.